What is Deep Springs?

 Between twelve and fifteen students are admitted each year.
 Each receives a full scholarship; the college covers the costs of tuition, room, and board for every student offered admission.
 In exchange, Deep Springs students are expected to dedicate themselves to lives of service to humanity.
-Alumni have gone on to exemplify this ideal in a wide variety of fields, including politics, science, journalism, academics, agriculture, medicine, law, business, and design.
+Alumni have gone on to exemplify this ideal in a variety of fields, including politics, science, journalism, academics, agriculture, medicine, law, business, and design.

 Like the rest of life at Deep Springs, academics is a study in responsibility and cooperation, as well as the course material.
 Classes are small—the average is eight students.
 With such small classes, thorough preparation and class participation are essential and expected.